aave/aave-v3-deploy/README.md

    npm run node:fork
    ```

-2. Run the next command to deploy the default Aave market at the `localhost` network in fork mode:
+2. Run the next command to deploy the Aave market at the `localhost` network in fork mode:

    ```
-   npm run deploy:market:aave:fork:local
+   HARDHAT_NETWORK=localhost MARKET_NAME=Aave npx hardhat deploy
    ```

-   The Aave market deployment scripts will also deploy the Core and Periphery contracts before deploying the actual market, due they are marked as dependencies at the `hardhat-deploy` deploy function scripts.
-If the current network there is already a Core deployment, the script will reuse the contract addresses saved at `deployments` artifacts directory.
    The output of the command is a table of contracts with their corresponding addresses and the accounts involved within the deployment.

    If the deployment fails during execution, the next run will reuse the deployed contracts and resume the deployment.